vbruder/VolumeRendererCL/README.md

 - *io*: volume data file reader (at the moment only dat/raw format)
 - *qt*: everything GUI related: OpenGL screen quad rendering, mouse/keyboard interaction, transfer function editor, color picker, parameter controls, histogram rendering...

-This renderer is primarily used for as a basis for my research projects.
+This renderer is primarily used as a basis for my [research projects](https://vbruder.github.io).
-Therefore, the code may be lacking documentation, automated testing, and portability.
+Therefore, the code is partly lacking documentation, automated testing, and portability.
-However, I try to write/keep clean and understandable code and test on different systems.
+However, I'm trying to write clean and understandable code as well as testing on different systems.

 ## Dependencies / Requirements ##